muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76RC17):
+- Fix: OS Action: handling of persistence for null class names or special characters in class names.
+- Fix: Map to Mouse/Ex: button does not release.
+Note: for this action, the execute on release option has no function currently for mouse button presses on this action.
+For more advanced uses, use the Map to Keyboard/Mouse Ex action.

 ### (m76RC16):
 - Changed: Keyboard Ex and keyboard API: Implemented an experimental alternate method to send keyboard input to a background process.